Birkbeck2/web-development/javascript-evaluation-with-operators.md

 23913 + 42 + 95
 ```

-If you use `+` with a string and a number, JavaScript will first turn the number into a string and then combine them:
+If you use `+` with a string and a number, JavaScript will first turn the number into a string and then combine them (concatenation):

 ```js
 "She's turning " + 72